EffectOrientedProgramming/book/Chapters/04_Initialization.md

 We need to cheat a little and take some information from the [Failure](05_Failure.md) chapter, which is the next one.
 In that chapter, you'll learn that every returned Effect contains information about whether that Effect is successful or has failed.
 Each step along the way, that information is checked.
-If it fails, the operation is short-circuited and the failure information is produced.
+If it fails, the operation is short-circuited and the entire Effect fails.
 This way you won't have failures randomly propagating through your system, as you do with exceptions.

 Sometimes you need to say, "Here's the answer and it's OK."